Sunarker/VAE/README.md

 # VAE
-VAE in the continuous and discrete versions
+VAE in the continuous and discrete versions implemented by Jiangchao Yao.

 ------------------------------------------------------------------
-by Jiangchao Yao

-Implementation of vAE and the corresponding discrete version.

 Reference paper: